 Some doctors aren’t trained to deliver bad news well — but loved ones can help.
 Here’s what you should know.

 My mother swam every weekday for years, kept her figure, and ate salads.
-“But she’s so healthy!” was the standard response among her friends when, in her late seventies, we learned that she had an especially difficult cancer — of the bile ducts — which had already spread.
+“But she’s so healthy!” was the standard response among her friends when, in her late 70s, we learned that she had an especially difficult cancer — of the bile ducts — which had already spread.

 She persisted in thinking that she would survive this illness, though she never had a chance.
-I knew the truth only because I asked her doctors for specifics in a private telephone call, and presented them to an oncologist who wasn’t treating her, the father of a college friend.
+I knew the truth only because I asked her doctors for specifics during a private telephone call, and presented them to an oncologist who wasn’t treating her, the father of a college friend.
 He was frank.
 My mother’s doctors didn’t lie — but they also weren’t frank or explicit.

 How should doctors deliver bad news?
 Oncologists shoulder that job thousands of times over a career, with very little training, although some medical schools teach students a mnemonic called SPIKES, a six-step protocol for delivering bad news.